 Klobuchar’s office helped secure an expedited visa for Valentyna to leave Kharkiv and join her daughter, Anna, in Minnesota in time for Mother’s Day

-WASHINGTON - Local TV across Minnesota highlighted U.S. Senator Amy Klobuchar (D-MN) met today with Anna Hansen and her mother, Valentyna Zinchenko, a Ukrainian mother and daughter who have been reunited in Minnesota with help from Senator Klobuchar and her office.
+WASHINGTON - Local TV across Minnesota highlighted U.S. Senator Amy Klobuchar (D-MN)’s meeting this weekend with Anna Hansen and her mother, Valentyna Zinchenko, a Ukrainian mother and daughter reunited in Minnesota with help from Senator Klobuchar and her office.

-Last month, Hansen, an immigrant from Ukraine who recently graduated from Minnesota State University Mankato with a Master’s in Accounting, reached out to Klobuchar’s office asking for assistance in expediting her mother’s pending visa petition.
+Last month, Hansen, a Ukrainian graduate student at Minnesota State University Mankato, reached out to Klobuchar’s office asking for assistance in expediting her mother’s pending visa petition.
 Her mother, Zinchenko, was living in Kharkiv, a city in northeastern Ukraine which has been targeted by Russian forces since the beginning of Russia’s invasion of Ukraine.

 Klobuchar has actively worked to help Minnesotans affected by Putin’s senseless invasion of Ukraine.
 In March, she helped secure the release of Tyler Jacob, a Winona native unjustly detained by Russian forces.
 Her office worked closely with Tyler’s family, the State Department, and the U.S. Embassy in Moscow to locate Tyler and facilitate his safe return to Minnesota.